Main Menu

 - Dehumidifier applications

-- Design considerations when sizing a commercial dehumidifier
+- Factors to consider when sizing for a commercial dehumidifier

 What is a Commercial or Industrial Dehumidifier?

-Commercial dehumidifiers are more robust than domestic dehumidifiers and are designed to remove moisture from large commercial or industrial spaces for long periods.
+Commercial dehumidifiers have been designed to remove moisture from large commercial or industrial spaces for long periods of time and are more robust than domestic dehumidifiers.
 Although they may function similarly to domestic dehumidifiers, the capacity, longevity, and performance are entirely different.
-Smaller domestic dehumidifiers are perfectly suitable for removing moisture in homes and small spaces, but have limited use in a commercial setting.
+Smaller domestic dehumidifiers, often seen in search engine results, are perfectly suitable for removing moisture in homes and small spaces but have limited use in a commercial setting.

 Types of Commercial Dehumidifiers